46Dimensions/vp-vm/README.md

 - `vp-vm --help` to show all available commands
 - `vp-vm update` to update the package lists
 - `vp-vm upgrade` to upgrade Vocabulary Plus and Vocabulary Plus Version Manager if necessary
+- `vp-vm list-upgradable` to see upgradable packages
+- `vp-vm --version` to see the currently installed version of `vp-vm`

 ## Issues